 A SIPP is a form of defined contribution personal pension that allows you to choose your own investments.
-You can also choose to allow a money manager to make investment decisions for you.
+If you don’t want to manage your own investments you can appoint a money manager to make investment decisions for you.

 When you’re deciding where to invest your money you can usually pick from options including stocks and shares and several types of funds, policies and trusts.

 A SIPP is flexible and portable: you can keep paying into it even if you change jobs or stop working.
 Your employer can also choose to contribute to your SIPP.

 As with all defined contribution pensions , the amount that you will have available when you retire depends on the contributions that you (and any employers) have made and how your investments have performed over time.

 With other types of pension, decisions about how to invest your money are in the hands of your pension provider.

 This means that a SIPP comes with a certain level of responsibility, and requires savers to have some understanding of investing and to keep an eye on their investments.